cibr-jyu/meggie/README.md

 1. Clone this repository to /path/to/meggie/repo
 1. Create virtual environment: python -m venv /path/to/meggie-env
-1. Activate the environment: /path/to/meggie-env/bin/activate
+1. Activate the environment: source /path/to/meggie-env/bin/activate
 1. Enter the repository: cd /path/to/meggie/repo
 1. Install meggie: python -m pip install .